naveMaor/naveMaor/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Student;DS%20|%20AI%20|%20ML%20Enthusiast;Always%20learning%20new%20things&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">I am looking for Junior position, pursuing B.S. in The Academic College of Tel Aviv-Yaffo.
+<h4 align="center">B.S. in computer science in The Academic College of Tel Aviv-Yaffo.
 I like to Code,Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
 <br>